Last Updated on

 Learn Languages with Amy

-LinguPingu is a multi language learning app designed for young children learning foreign languages including English, French, Spanish, French, Russian, Dutch and Chinese.
+LinguPingu is a multi language learning app designed for young kids learning foreign languages including English, French, Spanish, French, Russian, Dutch and Chinese.
 With colourful illustrations and fun animation and music, kids learn a whole range of vocabulary including food, body, toys, nature, clothes, transport and animals.
-The app uses a lot of humour and kids will definitely have a laugh.
+The language app uses a lot of humour and kids will definitely have a laugh.

 INKids Education have a flashcard language app for children learning a variety of languages including Arabic, Hindi, Japanese, German, Swedish, French, Portuguese.
 The language app features over 400 Language Flashcards with the vocabulary including animals, numbers, colours, food, and more.
 Kids can learn variety of languages, or your target language.
 There are also many other educational apps for different subjects.